 Ques.
 How should I structure my Class 12 Maths preparation?

 Ans.
-Build chapter by chapter, prioritising the high-weightage units.
-Use the NCERT Book and Notes for concepts, the NCERT Solutions for back-exercise, the Exemplar for harder practice, and the Formula Sheet for the last week.
-The full-year plan above sketches the concept → application → revision arc most toppers settle into.
+Build chapter by chapter and start with the high-weightage units.
+Use the NCERT Book and Notes for concepts, the NCERT Solutions for the back-exercise, the Exemplar for harder practice, and the Formula Sheet for the last week.
+The full-year plan above shows the concept, application, and revision path most toppers follow.